2013 Hazard Mitigation Plan Update

 Flooding events like Tropical Storm Lee, damaging winds from Super Storm Sandy and the Hopewell Wildfire are just a few of the recent hazards that have impacted Berks County.
 Damage figures reached well into the millions and affected many of our residents and the communities they call home.
 Pre-disaster hazard mitigation will increase the disaster resiliency of Berks County so that our residents, businesses and communities will be less susceptible to future exposures to disastrous events.

 On April 11, 2013 Berks County received “Approval Pending Adoption” from FEMA for our 2013 Hazard Vulnerability Assessment and Mitigation Plan Update.
 The 2013 Berks County Hazard Mitigation Plan (HMP) was then presented to the Berks County Commissioners on April 25th of this year for adoption by resolution and was adopted under Resolution No. 121-13.

 The mitigation planning regulations 44CFR 201.6(d)(3) states that a local jurisdiction must review and revise its plan to reflect development changes, progress of local efforts, and priority changes within five years in order to remain eligible for grant funding.
-This process was conducted over the past year with 100% participation from all Berks County municipal governments which should be applauded.
-Now we are asking for 100% participation in the adoption process from each of our municipal governments in the next several months.
-The link below is the Updated 2013 Berks County Hazard Vulnerability Assessment and Mitigation Plan.
-We ask that all municipal governments review this plan and consider for adoption by resolution and provide a copy to email@example.com
+This process was conducted over a span of a year with 100% participation and 100% adoption from all Berks County municipal governments which should be applauded.
+The link below is the February 2013 Berks County Hazard Vulnerability Assessment and Mitigation Plan.